Trafficking for Labour Exploitation: Assessing Anti-Trafficking Interventions in Italy

 This project aims to critically assess current responses to trafficking for labour exploitation in Italy, and propose alternative frameworks for developing more effective strategies with regard to prevention, and protection of victims.
 In so doing, the study will explore how Directive 2011/36/EU on trafficking has been implemented in Italian legislation, and will investigate the enforcement of other relevant legal instruments, particularly in the field of labour and employment law.
 It will thus provide tools and suggestions for improving the implementation of existing legislation, and advocate for more effective measures.

-The project will focus on trafficking of men and women for labour exploitation in the agriculture sector in Sicily, and in the domestic work sector in Tuscany.
+The project was focused on the trafficking of men and women for labour exploitation in the agriculture sector in Sicily, and in the domestic work sector in Tuscany.

 - Trafficking and Labour Exploitation in Domestic Work and the Agricultural Sector in Italy by Letizia Palumbo